Letterus/gemeindeit-icalconverter/readme.md

 *Can I use iCalConverter for my webservice?*

 Yes, you can.
 Please consider the requirements of the AGPL.
 Keep in mind the software was build for local execution via CLI.
-It does only basic input validation currently and is served without any warranty.
+It only does very basic input validation currently and is served without any warranty.

 Further questions?
 Contact johannes@gemeinde-it.de.